thecodekitchen/flython/README.md

 1. A containerized back end API application written with the FastAPI framework in Python
-2. A Flutter front end application with a specific file structure that enables extremely simplified integration with the back end API.
+2. A Flutter front end application with a specific file structure that enables extremely simplified integration with the back end API
-3. A JSON file defining a shared model schema that is automatically translated across the front and back end data structures.
+3. A JSON file defining a shared model schema that is automatically translated across the front and back end data structures

 From there, you can run